 Yes.
-You must use all of your accrued leave.
-This includes all sick, annual and any compensatory leave before your disability payments begin.
+You must use all of your accrued leave, which includes all sick, annual and any compensatory leave, and paid parental leave, before your disability payments begin.
 You will not be paid from two different sources for your disability.
 Your disability payment will begin after your pay from any accrued leave ends.